seungjun-green/jfk-rag-app/README.md

 ```

 This CSV served as the starting point for ingestion.
 The text was cleaned, chunked into semantically meaningful segments, embedded using a openai-embedding-3-small model, and finally upserted into Pinecone to enable fast similarity search inside the RAG pipeline.

+You can access the processed dataset at [here](https://huggingface.co/datasets/Seungjun/jfk-files/blob/main/README.md)